 Temporary accommodation with friends

 The next stage was moving in with family friends.
 We had sold our cars so being close to the train station was handy.
 We lived with our friends for about a week and a half.
-This was great but it was also hard beacuase it would be the last time I saw them for many years.
+This was great but it was also hard because it would be the last time I would see them for many years also.

 Luckily, I think I’m pretty good at not showing my emotions when it counts, so that’s basically what I did.
-I simply shut off and just had a good time.
-I enjoyed the board games we played, the meals we shared and savoured all of the special moments.
+I simply shut off my sadness and just had a good time.
+I enjoyed the board games we played, the meals we shared and I savoured all of the special moments.

-After those few days with the family we finally hopped on the train up to Brisbane.
+After those days with our family friends we finally caught the train to Brisbane.
 That was the hardest moment of the whole experience.
 Saying goodbye to my grandfather.
 He spent the morning with us and drove us to the train station.
-Knowing that in seven years when I visit Australia he might not be there but he has been told that he might not survive the year but that was nine or so years ago so I don’t reckon he’ll be darkening that doorstep for a while yet.
+Knowing that in six or more years when I visit Australia again he might not be there.
+He has been told that he might not survive the year but that was nine or so years ago so I don’t reckon he’ll be darkening that doorstep for a while yet.
 My fingers are crossed that he’ll still be around to see again in person.

 Travelling to Glasgow

-Once we arrived in our temporary accommodation in Brisbane, the night before we left, it was smooth sailing.
-Our past was behind us and the future lay ahead.
-We had about three days of journeying and then we would be in Glasgow, Scotland.
+From the time we arrived in our temporary accommodation in Brisbane, the night before we left, it was smooth sailing.
+Our past was behind us and our future was ahead.
+We had about three days of journeying and then we would arrive in Glasgow, Scotland.